-Published by Wilfrid Laurier University Press, the Early Canadian Literature Series returns to print rare texts deserving restoration to the canon of Canadian texts in English.
+Published by Wilfrid Laurier University Press, the Early Canadian Literature series returns to print rare texts deserving restoration to the canon of Canadian texts in English.
 Including novels, periodical pieces, memoirs, and creative non-fiction, the series showcases texts by Indigenous peoples and immigrants from a range of ancestral, language, and religious origins.
 Each volume includes an afterword by a prominent scholar providing new interpretations for all readers.

 Series Editor: